 Moisture is so important for your skin.
-When the skin doesn’t have enough moisture, it either drys out or tries to overcompensate and overproduces oil which can lead to ~acne~.
+When the skin doesn’t have enough moisture, it either dries out or tries to overcompensate by overproducing oil, which can lead to acne.
 Incorporating a daily moisturizing routine is key to keep your skin in balance.

-Hydrating, unperfumed moisturizers are generally a good go-to.
-Neutrogena and Cetaphil both make affordable skin-friendly face moisturizers.
+Hydrating, un-perfumed moisturizers are generally a good go-to.
+CeraVe and Cetaphil both make affordable skin-friendly face moisturizers.
 Different moisturizers have different levels of heaviness.
 If you have oily skin, opt for a lighter moisturizer or gel moisturizer that won't lead to breakouts.

 #3.
 Spot Treat

-Your dermatologist might recommend some other products to include in your daily routine, such as creams, sunblock, etc. But one other part of your routine to is spot-treatment.
-There are a few products on the market that you can buy that help get rid of a pimple sooner by essentially suffocating it and drying it up. *Cough Cough* FADE.
-The ingredients they contain are usually salicylic acid or another drying agent.
-The important part of including spot treatment in your acne routine is that it not only gets rid of pimples faster but reduces the likelihood that you’ll pick and prod at them.
+There are a few products on the market that you can buy that help get rid of a pimple sooner by targeting it with specific acne fighting ingredients, like salicylic acid or another drying agent.
+Including a spot treatment in your acne routine not only gets rid of pimples faster but reduces the likelihood that you’ll pick and prod at them.